For General Information: (740) 374-1400

 Summary

-Surgery is rarely needed to reattach a small chunk of bone when it gets pulled away from the main part of the bone by a tendon or ligament.
+Reattaching a small piece of bone that gets pulled away from the main part of the bone by a tendon or ligament rarely needs surgery.

 Answer